A Novel Missense Mutation (C622G) in the Zinc-Finger Domain of the Human Hairless Gene Associated with Congenital Atrichia with Papular Lesions

 TLDR A new gene mutation causes a rare type of hair loss.

 The study identified a novel missense mutation (C622G) in the zinc-finger domain of the human hairless gene, associated with congenital atrichia with papular lesions, a rare form of hair loss.
-This mutation was found in a family of Polish descent and affects the third of four invariant cysteines in the zinc-finger domain, which is similar to the structure of zinc-fingers in the GATA family of transcription factors.
-The hairless gene, which encodes a transcription factor expressed in the brain and skin, plays a role in regulating apoptosis during the catagen phase of the hair cycle.
+This condition is characterized by a complete absence of body hair shortly after birth and is inherited in a recessive manner.
+The mutation was found in a family of Polish descent and affects the zinc-finger domain, which is similar to the structure found in GATA family transcription factors.
+The hairless gene is thought to encode a transcription factor with expression in the brain and skin, playing a role in regulating apoptosis during the hair cycle's catagen phase.